Philip Kelly (Canadian politician)

 Philip Timothy Kelly (August 29, 1901 – July 24, 1985) was a politician in Ontario, Canada.
 He was a Progressive Conservative member of the Legislative Assembly of Ontario from 1951 to 1958 who represented the northern Ontario riding of Cochrane North.
-He was a cabinet minister in the government of Leslie Frost.
-He was implicated in the Northern Ontario Natural Gas and was forced to resign from cabinet.
+Kelly was a cabinet minister in the government of Leslie Frost until he was implicated in the Northern Ontario Natural Gas and was forced to resign from cabinet.

 Background

 Kelly was born in Baysville in Northern Ontario, the son of Timothy Kelly and Mary Tooke.
 He went to school in Bracebridge and worked as an accountant for Abitibi Power and Paper Company for twenty years.
 He and his wife Ethel raised four children.

 Politics

 He was elected in the 1951 provincial election in the riding of Cochrane North.
 He defeated Liberal candidate J.A.
 Habel by 476 votes.
 He was re-elected in 1955.
 In 1952, he was appointed as Minister of Mines by Premier Leslie Frost during a minor cabinet shuffle.